Course: Genocide and Group Hostility

 In this course we will explore the concept of genocide and other mass atrocities, using various key cases from recent decades.

 The UN Genocide Convention was adopted in 1948 in the aftermath of the Holocaust.
 The concept of “genocide” remains central as well as contested in international legal and political discourse.
-A core question is how genocide should be defined and how it differs from other mass atrocities such as crimes against humanity, war crimes and ethnic cleansing.
+A core question is how genocide should be defined and how it differs from other mass atrocities such as crimes against humanity and war crimes.

 In this course, we will explore selected cases from recent decades affecting different ethnic and/or religious groups in Bosnia-Herzegovina (Srebrenica, 1995), Rwanda (1994), and Iraq and Syria (2014).
-When discussing genocide and other mass atrocities, we will also consider more recent cases that have been reviewed by the International Criminal Court (ICC) and International Court of Justice (ICJ).
-This includes directions to Myanmar and Israel to take measures to prevent genocide against the Rohingya and Palestinians in Gaza.
+We also consider more recent and pending cases that have been or are being litigated before the International Court of Justice (ICJ).
+This includes directions to Myanmar and Israel to take measures to prevent genocide against the Rohingya and Palestinians in Gaza, respectively.
+We also include some cases from the International Criminal Court (ICC) concerning other mass atrocities, such as crimes against humanity and war crimes.

-The course provides insight into the legal mechanisms aiming to ensure prevention and combat impunity at the international and national levels, developed based on the UN Genocide Convention.
-It also discusses the developments and debates that put pressure on these mechanisms and on the definition of genocide that they are based upon.
+The course provides insight into the legal mechanisms that aim to prevent and combat impunity at the international and national levels, as set out in the UN Genocide Convention.
+It also discusses the developments and debates that put pressure on these mechanisms and on the definition of genocide on which they are based.

 Course Aims